 In addition, any weakness in your resume will be placed under a microscope at least a half-dozen times.

-The conclusion, I hope, is obvious: getting your resume in order before sending it out is one of the key factors which will determine the level of your job search success.
+The conclusion, I hope, is obvious: getting your resume in order before sending it out is one of the key factors that will determine the level of your job search success.

 Preferably, this “someone” would be a professional resume writer.